theandyyang/BDONameChecker/README.md

 # Black Desert Online Name Checker

+#Does not work anymore since preorders have been disabled

 Checks if a family/character name is taken using the python module "Twill" for Black Desert Online

 This was written in Python 2.7 and requires Twill to be installed.
 Twill can be found here http://twill.idyll.org/